LOTS of ideas to help you design your dream home, no matter your flat layout.

 Alternatively, replace the junior bedroom wall with glass partitions that give you the flexibility of opening and closing up the room as you like.

 To truly maximise its use, you may also wish to keep built-ins to a minimum.
-Taking the example above, this junior bedroom is used as a study, but also has sufficient space for other uses like exercise or for the kids to play.
+Taking the example above, this junior bedroom is used as a study/extra wardrobe space, but also has sufficient room for other uses, like exercise.

 c) Go fully open-concept for your kitchen layout